What is gestational diabetes?

 How is gestational diabetes diagnosed?

-The American Diabetes Association recommends that all women who are not already diagnosed with diabetes be tested for gestational diabetes between the 24th and 28th weeks of pregnancy using the oral glucose tolerance test.1
+Most women are screened for gestational diabetes between the 24th and 28th weeks of pregnancy.
+The oral glucose tolerance test is used to diagnose the condition.

 How is it treated?